directus-labs/guest-authoring/directus-job-board-platform/index.md

   );
 }
 ```

-Then add the following code in your `components/Modal.tsx` file.
+Add the following code in your `components/Modal.tsx` file:

 ```jsx
 import { Show, JSX } from "solid-js";